-With-profits investments are a mix of assets, including equities, property, bonds and cash and the return on these is one of the main factors that affects the value of your with-profits investment.
+With-profits investments are a mix of assets, including equities, property, bonds and money market instruments (including cash) and the return on these is one of the main factors that affects the value of your with-profits investment.
 Our aim when managing our with-profits business is to provide growth over the long term, while maintaining an appropriate level of financial strength so we can meet all contractual obligations to our customers.

-Watch this video to see how they work as part of a pension.
+Watch this video to see how they work as part of a pension plan.

 If you’re looking for some more information about with-profits, in the next section we explain how guarantees, bonuses and smoothing works.